egberts/egberts.github.io-src/content/articles/exim4-router-local-part-subaddressing.md

 How about that?

 This article will show you the way, using the Debian split-file mode.
-If you are unsure about what Debiam config mode that your Exim4 mail server is using, check out [this article]({filename}exim4-config-check-which.md)
+If you are unsure about what Debian config mode that your Exim4 mail server is using, check out [this article]({filename}exim4-config-check-which.md)

 # Exim4 Config Files, Debian-way